api-platform/docs/distribution/index.md

 The Doctrine Bridge is optimized for performance and development convenience.
 For instance, when using Doctrine, API Platform is able to automatically optimize the generated SQL queries by adding the appropriate `JOIN` clauses.
 It also provides a lot of powerful [built-in filters](../core/filters.md).
-Doctrine ORM and its bridge support most popular RDBMS including PostgreSQL, MySQL, MariaDB, SQL Server, Oracle and SQLite.
+Doctrine ORM and its bridge support the most popular RDBMS including PostgreSQL, MySQL, MariaDB, SQL Server, Oracle and SQLite.
 There is also a shipped [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) optional support.

 That being said, keep in mind that API Platform is 100% independent of the persistence system.
 You can use the one(s) that